-What do I Need to Know to File Schedule C?
+What Do I Need to Know to File Schedule C?

-What is Schedule C?
+What Is Schedule C?

 Before you begin to work on your Schedule C, you will need to gather certain end-of-year business information.
 You will need:

-- A balance sheet for the year ending December 31, 2013
+- A balance sheet for the year ending December 31

 - Information on inventory to prepare a cost of goods sold calculation if your business sells products

-The information on your net business income from line 31 of your Schedule C is added to your personal tax return on Line 12: Business Income or Loss.
-This income is included with all other income sources to determine your total adjusted gross income tax liability for 2012 taxes.
-Read more about including Schedule C on your personal tax return.
+The information about your net business income from line 31 of your Schedule C is added to your personal tax return on Schedule 1, line 3.
+This income is included with all other income sources to determine your total adjusted gross income tax liability for that year's taxes.

 A Schedule C for Each Business You Own

 Schedule C is used to report the net income from one business.
 So if you have several small businesses that use Schedule C, you must complete this form for each business.
 Then, net income totals from all Schedule Cs are added together on Schedule 1 of your personal tax return.

 If you and your spouse own a business as community property (in a community property state), you are a partnership.
 But you may be able to elect to be taxed as a Qualified Joint Venture (QJV).
 There are specific qualifications, and two-spouse LLCs can't generally qualify as a QJV.
 If you meet the criteria, you divide the income and expenses between the spouses, based on their share of the business.
 Then file two Schedule C forms, one for each spouse.
 Check with your tax advisor before attempting to file your business taxes as a qualified joint venture.